 - First, it’s in a better location– rather than being on the periphery, it’s right in the heart of the town – the very center - giving us an accessible and highly visible platform to spread the gospel.
 Not only is this the most strategic location in this town, but also in the heart of Scotland, within an hour of the nation’s two major international airports.

-- Second, it’s better stewardship: St. David's is only one third the cost of the Wester Inch option.
+- Second, it’s better stewardship: St. David's is less than half of the cost of the Wester Inch option.
 The new build would have cost us around $2,000,000.
-We can purchase St. David’s for $600,000, and with the renovations necessary to bring it up to a good standard, the total cost is around $690,000.
-Imagine being able to buy an iconic church building that will serve as a ministry training center, touching the continent of Europe for decades to come – for only $690,000.
+We hope to purchase and renovate St. David’s for around $700,000.
+Imagine being able to buy an iconic church building that will serve as a ministry training center, touching the continent of Europe for decades to come – for only $700,000.

 - Third, it’s a better timeline: the new building would have taken us years to accomplish as we hurdled the barriers of planning permission, fundraising, and building.
-St. David’s is ready to buy now - we can accomplish this project in the next few months.
+St. David’s is ready to buy now - we can accomplish this project much sooner.

 - Fourth, the St. David’s option will enable us to conduct better training – every minister, missionary, church planter, and evangelist equipped at our School of Ministry will be trained with a vision that pushing back the secular darkness of Europe is possible with the Centrepoint Bathgate congregation ready to do the same from its new home.